 More yoga poses to discover

-Three parts forward bend / three limbed forward bend (Triang Mukhaikapada Paschimottanasana in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and seated categories.
-This asana targets hamstrings and knees and quadriceps and also involves ankles and lower back and middle back / lats and spine muscles.
+Three Parts Forward Bend / Three Limbed Forward Bend (Triang Mukhaikapada Paschimottanasana in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and seated categories.
+This asana targets hamstrings, knees and quadriceps, and also involves ankles, lower back, middle back / lats and spine muscles.
 Three parts forward bend / three limbed forward bend stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.